daac-tools/vaporetto/README.md

 ## Disclaimer

-This is not an officially supported LegalForce product.
+This software is developed by LegalForce, Inc., but not an officially supported LegalForce product.

 ## License